v-mishra-harsh/gate/README.md

 # GATE Prep
-All resources you need for GATE Prep \n
+All resources you need for GATE Prep <br>
 Due credit to all resource contributors